Linssssdf/booksea/README.md

 Start the web server with `python manage.py runserver`, you should be able to access it at http://localhost:8000.

-The default customer account is `username: a, password: a`
+The default customer account is `username: a, password: a12345678`

-The default manager account is `username: manager, password: manager`
+The default manager account is `username: manager, password: manager123`

 Run Django shell with `python manage.py shell`